 Your vehicle’s coolant flows through the radiator’s fins to cool down, and if those fins are clogged or blocked, you won’t get enough coolant flow through your engine to effectively cool it down.

 Another problem is if debris blocks the front of your radiator.
-While this is less common, just make sure that air can easily flow over your radiator while driving.
+While this is less common, you should make sure that air can easily flow over your radiator while driving.

 RELATED: Symptoms of a Bad Radiator